folbert/fewbricks/docs/index.md

 named a specific field, you can have it all in one brick class file.

 ## Legal
-Fewbricks is released under GPLv3 and its developers are in no way associated with Advanced Custom Fields.
-But we are very grateful to Elliot Condon for creating ACF.
+Fewbricks is released under GPLv3 and its developers are not associated with Advanced Custom Fields.
+But we are very grateful to Elliot Condon for creating it.